Turning Bytes handcrafted wood bowls and vessels

 Wood Species & Craft

 Every handcrafted wood bowl starts with understanding the tree it came from.
 Spalted maple brings dramatic zone lines and soft color variation.
 Cherry deepens to a rich amber over time.
 White ash offers bold, open grain suited to larger statement pieces.
 Reclaimed and salvaged wood adds history that a fresh blank never can.
-All pieces are finished with food-safe, professional-grade oils — polymerized tung oil, Rubio Monocoat, or traditional linseed and beeswax — chosen for each species and intended use.
+Functional pieces are finished with food-safe oils and waxes chosen for the wood and intended use.
+Decorative vessels may use specialty finishes selected for color, contrast, or surface character.